hellerve/blog/wip/The_Carp_Compiler,_(as_of_2017).md

 type-inferred languages.
 It enables the user to replace any statement with a special symbol.
 The constraint solver will then fail and tell you which type it inferred for the hole.
 This is useful when debugging type errors.

+<span id="5">5.</span> You’d think that all of this AST traversal makes for a
+slow compiler, but in my experience the Carp compiler is reasonably fast—then again, no huge projects exist to benchmark Carp’s performance as of the time of this blog post.